This website provides tools for educators to teach about the Holocaust through a range of media.

 - Creative & Critical Thinking: Students develop cognitive and analytical thinking skills through critically observing, questioning, analyzing and interpreting primary source materials.
 Students use deductive reasoning skills to draw inferences, form conclusions based on the evidence they uncover and construct knowledge by integrating information they have acquired from other sources.

-- Personal and Social Competency: Students reflect upon personal and cultural identity and social responsibility as they discover the first-hand historical accounts revealed by the primary source materials in the VHEC Collections.
+- Personal and Social Competency: Students reflect upon personal and cultural identity and social responsibility as they discover the first-hand historical accounts revealed by the primary source materials in the collections.
 Students are encouraged to see diverse perspectives of past events when they encounter a variety of sources of historical information.

 Many of the key emphases of the curriculum are also supported, including:

 - Inquiry-based, personalized learning and deeper learning processes: Students actively participate in the process of historical inquiry when they question, uncover evidence and construct meaning from primary sources.
-The website allows students to explore topics of interest to them, seek further information and direct their own learning by linking to related people, places, events and subject matters across the VHEC Collections.
+The website allows students to explore topics of interest to them, seek further information and direct their own learning by linking to related people, places, events and subject matters across the collections.